rthijs/ProgramLegoPoweredUp/README.md

                 stop_motors()
 ```

-This works, altough it lets the variable for the power be more than 1 and smaller than -1 but I don't care for that now.
+This works, although it lets the variable for the power be more than 1 and smaller than -1 but I don't care for that now.
 In the end I don't want to use a keyboard but an XBox controller.

 ## Callbacks